Discover the magic of Valdorcia in Tuscany

-The Valdorcia in Tuscany is the southern part of Tuscany, known by the beautiful name of Val d’Orcia, is Tuscany at its best.
+The Valdorcia in Tuscany is the southern part of Tuscany, known by the beautiful name of Val d’Orcia.
 I have to admit that is the part of Tuscany I’ve fallen in love with and that honestly I prefer.

 You can’t come to Tuscany without visiting this paradise!
 A journey to Valdorcia will lead you through some of the most enticing scenery imaginable.

 Top Destinations to visit in Valdorcia, south of Siena

 1- Pienza: spectacular and perfect Renaissance hill town boasting a unique panorama all over the Orcia Valley.
 Don’t miss the Pecorino cheese rolling tournament taking place at the beginning of September.

 2- Montalcino: the perfect medieval hill-top town, popular as the home of the Brunello di Montalcino, extraordinary red wine.
 Walk around its battlements to have a breathtaking view.

 3- Sant’Antimo Abbey: one of the most beautiful and fascinating Romanesque abbeys in Italy, founded by Charlemagne, according to legend.
 Not to be missed.